AbdElRahman-SaadElDin/FastAPI/README.md

 - `GET /doctors/{doctor_code}/patients/{patient_phone}/diagnosis` - Get all diagnoses for a patient
 - `POST /doctors/{doctor_code}/patients/{patient_phone}/diagnosis` - Add new diagnosis to patient
 - `DELETE /doctors/{doctor_code}/patients/{patient_phone}/diagnosis` - Delete specific diagnosis from patient

+### Patient Doctor Codes

+- `GET /patients/{phone}/drCodes` - Get all doctor codes for a specific patient
+- `POST /patients/{phone}/drCodes` - Add a doctor code to a patient's drCodes list
+- `PUT /patients/{phone}/drCodes` - Replace all doctor codes for a patient
+- `DELETE /patients/{phone}/drCodes` - Delete all doctor codes for a patient
+- `DELETE /patients/{phone}/drCodes/{doctor_code}` - Delete a specific doctor code from a patient

 ## Deployment to Vercel